 Rico Gagliano: Really, like a sports doctor kind of?

 Lars Ulrich: I was just gonna say: Unfortunately there’s a little bit of sports buried underneath all this.
 You have to eat right, sleep right… the late nights are probably not as late as they used to be…

 Lars Ulrich: Listen –

 Brendan Francis Newnam: This sounds more public radio than metal.

-Brendan Francis Newnam: Yeah, like chia seeds on your rider now and stuff.
+Brendan Francis Newnam: Yeah; like you’ve got chia seeds on your rider now…

 Lars Ulrich: Yeah, it’s really pathetic.

 Rico Gagliano: No more animal blood, no more –

 Lars Ulrich: Yeah, all those stories, I’m sorry.